 - ART 040 Ceramics I (4) An introduction to clay, glazes, firing, and studio procedures through the production of varied hand-built and wheel-thrown projects.
 Emphasis is on basic and classic forms. - ART 041 Interpretive Crafts I (4) Introductory studies in several universal craft forms, their histories and functions.
-Emphasis is on the processes inherent in resist-dyed textiles, masks, paper-making, book-making and their contemporary applications, as well as 3-dimensional applications in additional combined media.
-Limited to 10 students.
+Emphasis is on the processes inherent in resist-

-- ART 045 Photography I (4) Prerequisite: ART 001 or ART 010 or ART 015.
+- dyed textiles, masks, paper-making, book-making and their contemporary applications, as well as 3-dimensional applications in additional combined media.
+Limited to 10 students. - ART 045 Photography I (4) Prerequisite: ART 001 or ART 010 or ART 015.
 This course is intended to provide a basic introduction to the art of photography.
 Emphasis will be placed on operating the digital camera, and mastering compositional design.
 There are no darkroom projects in the class.
 A digital single-lens reflex camera is required. - ART 050 Painting I (4) Prerequisite: ART 010 or ART 015.
 An introduction to the materials and processes of oil painting.
 Representational and investigations are emphasized. - ART 065 Digital Tools (4) An introduction to computer graphics and foundational digital skills for the contemporary artist, using the Macintosh OS X system.
 Programs covered include Adobe Illustrator, Photoshop, InDesign and Keynote.
 Lecture and lab time comprise the course.
-ART 10 or basic design background is helpful but not required. - ART 070 3-D Sculptural Explorations (4) An introduction to basic 3-D sculptural approaches and mold-making.
-Investigations include additive and subtractive processes in clay, plaster, wood, and stone. - ART 093 Sophomore Project (1) Prerequisite: Sophomore standing.
+ART 10 or basic design background is helpful but not required. - ART 070 3-D Sculptural Explorations (4) This course investigates contemporary sculpture using studio projects, readings, and discussion.
+Investigations include work with wood, metal, foam, found objects, and other materials, as well as an exploration of methods for critically evaluating art objects--both conceptual and figurative. - ART 093 Sophomore Project (1) Prerequisite: Sophomore standing.
 An independent project designed to prepare students for the senior project.
 Successful completion of this project, before the senior year, constitutes commitment and stability in the major.